 Iowa allows adults to purchase a carry weapons if they obtain the proper permits, but this does not mean that everyone may carry a gun, or that you may always carry a gun wherever you like.
 (Iowa Code Ann. § 725.15 & 724.11.)
-For more information on permitting laws, see Gun Permit Laws in Iowa.
+For more information on permitting laws, see Iowa Gun Laws.

 The following sections explain who may not have a gun, and the circumstances or situations when carrying a gun is illegal.